 Truely, you won’t be certain if your product page is totally optimized until you attempt different approaches.

+A/B testing is a very important part to increase conversion as it compares two versions of a web page or element among the users.
 That’s the reason each element of the page must be A/B tested repeatedly.

 - CTA placement